 A ruffle or a frill is a piece of fabric gathered or pleated on one edge and attached to the garment.
 And a ruffle or frill sleeve is a sleeve that is formed by a fabric piece gathered or pleated.

 Ruffles are equated with girly, feminine looks.
-These kind of sleeves are best suited for the tops and dresses you mean to have a cute meets pretty style.
+This kind of sleeves are best suited for the tops and dresses you mean to have a cute meets pretty style.
 It seems many are eager for it – read this article which says ruffles are back in a big way

 Frill Sleeves – Type 1

-This is the most common frill sleeves today.
+This is the most common frill sleeve today.
 This sleeve involves an extra long piece of fabric and then added to the regular sleeve or a drop shouldered bodice.
 The fabric piece is gathered before fitting to the sleeve edge.

 You can follow the tutorial for making a drop shouldered top with frill sleeves for making this kind of sleeve.

 Frill Sleeves – Type 2

 This is a short ruffle added to the sleeve hem.
 You can add this kind of ruffle to an ordinary t-shirt sleeve to turn it into a ruffle sleeved one.
 Follow the post DIY T-shirts for details on making this.